Photo Credit: Sarah Fullilove

 Getting There

 By cruise ship, small ship cruise, or by scheduled air or boat service from Juneau and other southeastern Alaska communities.
-You can also join a multi-day sea kayaking tour.
 For more information from the National Park Service, call 907-697-2230 or visit the Glacier Bay National Park website.

 Things to Do in Glacier Bay National Park